Understanding Stability Strategy

 - Companies following this approach set realistic goals, often targeting the same growth rate achieved in the previous year.

-- Growth is achieved through minor improvements in efficiency, marketing, or customer service rather than large-scale expansion.
+- Expansion is achieved by making minor improvements in efficiency, marketing, or customer service, as opposed to massive expansion.

-- Customer loyalty and brand reputation remain intact since no drastic changes disrupt the existing business model.
+- Loyalty to customers and brand name is not lost because no drastic changes are made to upset the existing business model.

 - The slow growth rate may not be enough to compete with aggressive market players.